Eficent/product-attribute/product_supplierinfo_rebate/README.rst

 #.
 If you are a purchase manager, and you have checked "Manage Vendor Price"
    in the technical settings of your user, go to *Purchases > Purchase > Supplier Pricelist* and select one or more supplier pricelist.
-#. introduce the rebate price.
+#.
+Introduce the rebate price.
 #.
 You can use the module sale_commission_rebate in order to invoice for
    rebates.